rossibarra/singer-snakemake/README.md

 <img src="resources/figures/missing-data-example.png" width="70%" />

+In all three cases, expected and observed summary statistics are a good match;
+the problem with (B) is that the bias introduced by missing data has been absorbed into node ages rather than mutation rate.
 An important consequence is that when calculating expectations of (linear) site statistics from branch statistics in the ARG (e.g. `mode='site'` and `mode='branch'` in ``tskit``'s stats methods), then the contribution from each